The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Introduction

-In~\cite{DBLP:journals/jal/Bang-JensenMT92}, Bang-Jensen, Manoussakis and Thomassen use the corresponding conditions, among other results, to construct a polynomial-time algorithm for the~$(x,y)$-Hamiltonian path problem on semicomplete digraphs.
-Note that, while the general \((x,y)\)-quasi-Hamiltonian path problem is~$\NP$-complete, the proof from~\cite{DBLP:journals/dam/Bang-JensenMS13} only works when allowing instances with~$\alpha(D)\geq3$.
+Bang-Jensen, Manoussakis and Thomassen~\cite{DBLP:journals/jal/Bang-JensenMT92} use the corresponding conditions, among other results, to construct a polynomial-time algorithm for the~$(x,y)$-Hamiltonian path problem on semicomplete digraphs.
+While the general \((x,y)\)-quasi-Hamiltonian path problem is~$\NP$-complete, the proof from~\cite{DBLP:journals/dam/Bang-JensenMS13} only works when allowing instances with~$\alpha(D)\geq3$.
 The reduction is from~$\trSAT$ and the independence number corresponds to the number of different literals allowed in a clause of the input formula.
-As~$\twSAT$ is polynomial time solvable, this does not show hardness for instances with~$\alpha(D)\leq2$.
-Obviously, the problem may still be~$\NP$-complete as witnessed by a more suitable reduction.
+As~$\twSAT$ is polynomial-time solvable, this does not prove hardness for instances with~$\alpha(D)\leq2$.
+Of course, the problem may still be~$\NP$-complete through a currently unknown reduction.
 Settling the complexity of this case is an interesting direction for future work.

-By generalizing a result from~\cite{fink1980traceable}, we also show that the existence of a Hamiltonian path is equivalent to unilateral connectivity for this class of SMDs.
-This implies that the Hamiltonian path problem restricted to this class can be solved in time~$\Oh(n^2)$, which beats the fastest previously known algorithm for general SMDs.
+We also prove that the existence of a Hamiltonian path is equivalent to unilateral connectivity for SMDs with independence number at most~2, see \cref{thm:hamiltonian-criterion-nsmd}.
+This implies that the Hamiltonian path problem restricted to this class can be solved in time~$\Oh(n^2)$, which improves on the fastest previously known algorithm for general SMDs.